In a nutshell

 Adjusting clip speed

-Another way to assign keyframes in video editing programs is to adjust a clip’s playback speed in the timeline, known as slow motion.
+Another way to use keyframes in video editing programs is to adjust a clip’s playback speed in the timeline, known as slow motion.
 This is called speed ramping.
 It’s often used to create unique montages and cinematic style edits that can emphasize an action on screen.

 For example, if you’re working on a workout montage, you can take different parts of a grueling workout clip and set the keyframe point where the subject is doing an intense workout.
 At this point, you can have it playing at 100 percent normal speed.
 However, when they get to the toughest part of the workout, you can place another keyframe where it slows down the clip.
 You could set the playback to 50 percent of the normal speed, allowing the scene to really demonstrate the intensity and sacrifice the subject endures to achieve their fitness goal.